tupol/scala-utils/core/docs/conventions.md

 **`object`s that have a name suffixed by `Ops` contain implicit behavior.**

-For example, the `ResultSetOps.scala` should contain a top level object called `ResultSetOps` which adds implicit behavior to the `ResultSet` data type.
+For example, the `TryOps.scala` should contain a top level object called `TryOps` which adds implicit behavior to the `Try` data type.

 In case we want to expose non-implicit behavior for a type, we can add the utility functions to a different object than the one containing the implicit behavior.

 **`object`s that have a name suffixed by `Utils` contain explicit behavior mirroring the `Ops` one.**

-For example, the `ResultSetUtils.scala` should contain a top level object called `ResultSetUtils` which adds explicit behavior to the `ResultSet` data type.
+For example, the `TryUtils.scala` should contain a top level object called `TryUtils` which adds explicit behavior to the `Try` data type.

 For a given type we can have both `Ops` and `Utils`, just one of them or none.